in

 Choosing Energy-Efficient Electronics

-Select energy-efficient computers, monitors, and printers for your home office.
-Enable power-saving features and make it a habit to turn off electronics when not in use.
-Consider using a laptop instead of a desktop computer, as they generally consume less energy.
+Choose energy-saving computers, monitors, and printers for your office.
+Use power-saving features and turn off electronics when not in use.
+Laptops use less energy than desktops.

 Creating a Paperless Environment